devpg/devpg.github.io/index.md

 ---
-layout: welcome
+layout: slim
 ---

 # Hi!
-I'm André.
+I'm André Neubauer.

 I’ve been shaping tech environments for more than 15 years, bringing technology and business together.
 During that time, I’ve worked for startup’s, scaleup’s, up to big corporations.
 I have profound experience in software engineering and even more experience on the leadership side.
 In this role, I’m building and guiding organizations and transforming companies and their business on a tactical and strategic level.
 In recent years I was primarily working as a Chief Technology Officer.